 Table of Contents

-Weather In January
+Weather In Switzerland In January

 The weather in January is usually quite stable, I would say.
 There may be rainfall, but in general, it’s a rather dry and cold month.